greenm01/vb4x/docs/vb4x_specs.md

 Planetary Shipyards require two months (two turns) to construct and Orbital Shipyards require three months (three turns) to construct.

-Planetary yards are better shielded by planetary defences and are immobile.
-Orbital yards may be relocated to adjacent non-hostile systems.
+Planetary yards are immobile, although they are defended by planetary resources during an attack.

 Both types are manned and operated by civilian contractors and have no offensive or defensive capability.